16th GLOBAL YOUTH JUSTICE TRAINING

 501(c) Status Pending, New Website and 1st Board of Directors

 The Impact of Teen Court on Youth Offenders

 This forty-eight (48) page publication is the final report on the federally funded evaluation of Teen Courts and it was conducted by the Urban Institute.
 It is the most current and most thorough research available on teen courts and youth courts available.
 Rare recidivism rates are reported.
-More than 500 cases from four (4) sites in four (4) states were compared with similar cases handled by the traditional juvenile justice system.
-Alaska, Missouri, Arizona, and Maryland are the four (4) states.
+More than 500 cases from (3) sites in (3) states were compared with similar cases handled by the traditional juvenile justice system.
+Reductions in recidivism took place in all (3) Youth Justice programs to include the Anchorage Youth Court Alaska, Independence Peer Court in Missouri, and the Tempe Teen Court in Arizona.
 This report was funded by OJJDP and conducted by the Urban Institute.
 This is a must read for anyone interested in teen courts, youth court, peer court, student court, and youth peer panels.

 Youth Courts: An Empirical Analysis of Future Research Needs

 This 48 page report includes the most recent national data available on local youth courts,

 teen courts, peer courts, student courts and youth peer panels in America.
 This report was

 officially released in early 2008, and is the most current data available as of 2010.
 More

 than 1,000 of these local youth justice programs in America were sent surveys and more